Advisory Committee on Medical Devices (ACMD)

 - Professor Jane Dahlstrom is a professor of Anatomical Pathology at the Australian National University Medical School and is a Senior Staff Specialist for ACT Pathology in the Canberra Hospital.
 She is a Visiting Fellow at the John Curtin School of Medical Research and an Anatomical Pathologist within public sector pathology.
 Professor Dahlstrom is also a Fellow of the Royal College of Pathologists of Australasia (anatomical and faculties of oral pathology and science) and provides expertise in the field of pathology.

-- Professor Charles Fisher has been a Consultant Vascular Surgeon for almost twenty years.
+- Dr Charles Fisher has been a Consultant Vascular Surgeon for almost twenty years.
 He has a Bachelor's degree in research in Neurophysiology and a Masters degree in both Health Management and Clinical Epidemiology.
 Professor Fisher has published extensively and was a co-author of the International Consensus Statement on the Diagnosis and Prevention of Deep Vein Thrombosis.
 In addition to vascular surgery, his particular clinical interests include vascular ultrasound, venous thrombosis and evidence-based clinical practice.
 Professor Fisher provides expertise in the field of vascular surgery.

 - Professor John Harris is a Foundation Professor of Vascular Surgery at the Royal Prince Alfred Hospital, the University of Sydney and Chairman of the Division of Surgery at the Royal Prince Alfred Hospital.
 He is a member of various professional bodies, including the American College of Surgeons, the Royal Australasian College of Surgeons and the Society for Vascular Surgeons.
 Professor Harris provides expertise in the field of vascular surgery.